guillermooo/sublime-undocs/source/reference/metadata.rst

    </dict>
    </plist>

-The following top-level keys are used in metadata files;
+Sublime Text uses the following top-level keys in metadata files;
-all others are ignored.
+all others are ignored by default.

 ``name``
    Optional.
    Name of the metadata.

-   This value is ignored by Sublime Text.
+   Ignored by Sublime Text.

    .. code-block:: xml